makeyourownmaker/mementomori/README.md

 # mementomori

-Memento mori: Remember death

 ![Lifecycle
 ](https://img.shields.io/badge/experimental-orange.svg?style=flat)
 ![Dependencies
 ](https://img.shields.io/badge/dependencies-none-brightgreen.svg?style=flat)

-mementomori is a python script for reflecting on how many days, weeks, months and years you've been alive and *roughly* how many more you will live.
+mementomori is a python script for reflecting on how many days, weeks, months and years you've been alive and *approximately* how many more you will live.

 ## Example Output